zhezhouzz/POPL-2027-UnderType/rebuttal/reviews/rebuttal.md

 - Q: Novelty of type system compared with bunched typing, leaving aside the subsumption rules.

-- A: The type and context subsumption rules reflect our semantic foundation (e.g., capability algebra), which elegantly supports using bunched typing to deal with variable entanglement.
-Even without them, we also design a way to combine bunched typing with refinement types by solving the duplicated-variables problem in the context (lines 458 - 462 and lines 491 - 494).
-A more technical issue concerns control flow: the T-Match rule distinguishes reachable branches and unreachable branches to unify both safety and reachability verification.
+- A: The type and context subsumption rules reflect our semantic foundation (e.g., capability algebra), which supports using bunched typing to deal with variable entanglement.
+Even leaving them aside, our system has several novel elements.
+First, we solve the duplicated-variables problem in a bunched context (L458-462, L491-494).
+Second, the T-Match rule distinguishes reachable branches and unreachable branches to unify both safety and reachability verification in the presence of pattern matching, a non-trivial extension of standard bunched typing.
+Third, the binding reference operator x▷P in the context logic (Definition 4.3) is a novel connective needed to handle dependent qualifiers that refer to specific variable bindings in the current capability which has no no obvious counterpart in prior BI-based systems.

 #### Reviewer C

 - Q: L106: How different is this from the example on the previous page

-- A: The counterexample `𝜆𝑦.𝑥 − 𝑦` doesn't fit nested application.
+- A: The counterexample `f = 𝜆𝑦.𝑥 − 𝑦` does not apply to the nested application, λf.f(f x).
 Consider:

 ```
 𝑥:[𝜈: nat | 𝜈 > 0] ⊢ 𝜆𝑓 .𝑓(𝑓 𝑥)